 These kits usually come with a 7.023MHz crystal(s) which are in the EXTRA class bands.
-Check out the Crystals page to move these little rigs to the General Tech/Novice frequencies.
+Check out our Crystals to move these little rigs to the General Tech/Novice frequencies.

 Want to change frequencies?
 Try the Pixie Switch to change up to 4 crystals.